Ethan Katz: Coaching career

 Katz's first coaching position was as the pitching coach at Harvard-Westlake High School in North Hollywood, California, from September 2009 to July 2013, where he helped coach future major league pitchers Max Fried, Lucas Giolito, and Jack Flaherty.
 He served as the pitching coach for the collegiate summer baseball league La Crosse Loggers of the Northwoods League for the 2011 and 2012 seasons.

 He joined the Los Angeles Angels organization, and served as the pitching coach for the Rookie-level Arizona League Angels in 2013 and for the Burlington Bees of the Single–A Midwest League in 2014 and 2015.
 Katz then spent the 2016 through 2018 seasons as a pitching coach in the Seattle Mariners organization, in 2016 for the Bakersfield Blaze of the High–A California League, where he was named Coach of the Year, and in 2017–18 for the Arkansas Travelers of the Double–A Texas League.

 Katz was hired by the San Francisco Giants and served as their assistant minor league pitching coordinator in 2019.

 On December 11, 2019, Katz was promoted by the Giants to be their assistant pitching coach.

 On November 12, 2020, Katz was hired by the Chicago White Sox to be their pitching coach.
 Katz was referred to the White Sox by star pitcher Lucas Giolito, who played for Katz at Harvard-Westlake High School in California.
 He was let go by the White Sox following the 2025 season.

+On November 26, 2025, the Houston Astros hired Katz as their assistant pitching coach.